hkrogh/nordpool_diff/README.md

 This component was initially (in 2021) created to support https://github.com/custom-components/nordpool, hence the name.
 But after that (in 2022) https://github.com/JaccoR/hass-entso-e became available.
 Besides being 100 % legal to use[^1],
 ENTSO-E also covers wider range of markets than Nord Pool.
+Furthermore it is possible to use https://github.com/MTrab/energidataservice which supports forecast prices for some markets, in case actual prices are not available for the full filter length.

 Since v0.2.0 hass-entso-e is preferred and default, but nordpool still works, and can also be used as an automatic fallback mechanism to complement hass-entso-e when ENTSO-E API is down.
 The logic is as follows:
 1. Look up prices from hass-entso-e, if exists.
+2a.
+Look up prices from energidataservice, if exists.
+2b.
+If less than N upcoming hours available, Look up prices from carnot forecast, if exists.
-2. If less than N upcoming hours available, then look up prices from nordpool too, if exists.
+3. If less than N upcoming hours available, then look up prices from nordpool too, if exists.
-3. Use whichever (hass-entso-e or nordpool) provided more upcoming hours.

 ## Installation

 1. Install `hass-entso-e` (https://github.com/JaccoR/hass-entso-e).
-When configuring it, you can leave "Name" blank.
+When configuring it, you can leave "Name" blank or install 'energidataservice' (https://github.com/MTrab/energidataservice).
+Note energidataservice has automatically fallback to nordpool.
-2. Optionally: Install `nordpool` (https://github.com/custom-components/nordpool).
-You can also use just `nordpool` and not `hass-entso-e`, if you want to.
+2. Optionally: Install `nordpool` (https://github.com/custom-components/nordpool) together with hass-entso-e.
+You can also use just `nordpool` and not `hass-entso-e` or 'energidataservice', if you want to.
 3. Install `nordpool_diff`, either using HACS or manually
      1. HACS
          1. Go to HACS -> Integrations